 Stocking up your pantry with healthy staples is always a good idea.
 The more healthy food options we have on hand, the less likely we are to binge on Pringles.
 Right?
 Fortunately, there are plenty of healthy and tasty options in the dried goods category to include into your diet to augment all those super healthy fruits and vegetables you're already eating.
-Check out these favorites.
+Check out this healthiest beans and legumes list.

 If you’re a vegan or vegetarian, quinoa is a must.
 And it's a good idea for you meat-eaters, too, because quinoa is a fantastic plant protein-more than any other grain (although, technically, quinoa is a seed).
 It’s a great source of B vitamins, all nine essential amino acids, provides an excellent boost of fiber, iron and calcium.
 Cook it like you would rice and serve it much the same way as well.
 Try it as a pilaf or even in the morning in place of oats.

 A lesser known grain herein the U.S., millet is consumed in quantity throughout Asia and Africa.
 It is gluten-free and has an alkalizing effect on the body as well.
 While less protein-rich than quinoa, it's still an excellent source-about 15 percent protein per serving.
 It's a good food for remineralizing-containing high levels of iron, magnesium and potassium.

 You can't go wrong with the lentil as it is one of the healthiest legumes.
 This quick-cooking legume provides fast and plentiful protein (about 17 grams per serving), a healthy dose of soluble fiber and micronutrients including folate, B6 and magnesium.
 Because they cook so quickly and don't require soaking, it's a good staple to always have on hand for a fast and healthy meal.
 Try them in soups, stews, with grains such as quinoa or over pasta.